"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Introduction

 We conducted mixed-methods user studies to investigate user perspectives of how such intimate data flows in the FemTech ecosystem, with a focus on what the risks are and what protective actions a user might take to protect themselves against such harms.
 To do this, we first conducted an online survey which we designed specifically to help us understand the general SP mental models and patterns associated with this range of technologies.
-We publicised our survey in a way that all potential users, i.e. women and other groups, of such technologies could take part.
+We publicised our survey in a way that all potential users of such technologies, i.e. women and other groups, could take part.
 Then, we reflected on the survey results as widely applicable and explored examples of harms more explicitly by engaging 17 participants in an online story completion activity.
 This was an activity focused on the feelings and protective actions of the participants when encountering a risky scenario when using these technologies.
 Finally, we conducted six individual interviews with a subset of participants from the previous study to discuss their understanding in more depth.
-We then discuss these issues through a set of approaches for designing new technologies and systems, which can foreground values in the design of personal in intimate data, in particular when designing for and with marginalized and vulnerable populations \cite{crabtree2022privacy,Friedman,friedman2013value,Bowyer,McDonald,McDonald1,slupska2022they}.
+We then discuss these issues through a set of approaches for designing new technologies and systems, which can foreground values in the design of personal in intimate data, particularly when designing for and with marginalized and vulnerable populations.

-Our contributions include: (i) designing and deploying mixed-methods user studies to enquire user perception of risks and harms and their security and privacy actions (potential and/or preferable), and (ii) exploring approaches to design that treat SP as core concepts and values to better protect users in these systems.
+Our contributions include: (i) designing and deploying mixed-methods user studies to enquire user perception of risks and harms and their SP actions (potential and/or preferable), and (ii) exploring approaches to design that treat SP as core concepts and values to better protect users in these systems.